ubaidzuberi/Dubai-Rent-Prediction-using-Linear-Regression/README.md

 # Dubai-rent-prediction-using-linear-regression
 The aim of this project is to be able to predict the rent of an apartment in Dubai using the following information: location, area (in sqft), number of bedrooms and the number of bathrooms.
+The model was then deployed using a flask server.

 ## Final Deployed Product
 The image below shows what the final working version of this model should look like: